acdlite/flummox-isomorphic-demo/README.md

 $ make watch
 ```

-to start a dev server (with hot reload enabled) on port 3000
+to start a dev server (with hot reload enabled) on port 3000.
+Then navigate to http://localhost:3000/stargazers/acdlite/flummox (or any url of the form `/stargazers/:owner/:repo`)

 Make sure you're running on iojs, for generator support